That's Incredible!: Spin-off

 Those Amazing Animals is a reality television series about animals and their extraordinary lives.
-It was hosted by Burgess Meredith, Priscilla Presley and Jim Stafford.
+It was hosted by Burgess Meredith, Jim Stafford and Priscilla Presley.
 Also appearing were explorer Jacques-Yves Cousteau, undersea photographers Ron and Valerie Taylor, and Joan Embery of the San Diego Zoo.
 The series aired on ABC on Sunday nights from August 24, 1980, to August 23, 1981.

 Revival

-That's Incredible! was revived for the 1988–89 season, hosted by Davidson, Cristina Ferrare, and Tracey Gold, as Incredible Sunday.
+That's Incredible! was revived for the 1988–89 season, hosted by Davidson, Cristina Ferrare and Tracey Gold, as Incredible Sunday.

 Syndication

 The show was seen weekends on Retro Television Network.
-It was also broadcast overseas in Australia.
+It was also broadcast overseas in Australia and New Zealand.